atareao/translate-assistant/README.md

 To install <span id="project_title">Translate Assistant for GNOME Shell</span>, follow these steps:

-Goto [GNOME Extensions page](https://extensions.gnome.org/) and search for WireGuard Indicator.
+Goto [GNOME Extensions page](https://extensions.gnome.org/) and search for Translate Assistant, or go to [Translate Assistant in GNOME Shell](https://extensions.gnome.org/extension/5124/translate-assistant/)

 Enable the extension by click the switch.